Evil is a Problem for Atheism

 As far as this point is concerned, atheism makes sense.
 There is no problem of evil and suffering, since nature is blind to us.
 Evil and suffering are mere byproducts of biology, physics, and particles bumping into each other.
 While this might be deeply unsatisfying, it is completely consistent with atheistic worldviews.

-The typical remark at this point is that human beings can create their own, subjective meaning.
+A typical reply to this sense of dissatisfaction is that humans can create their own, subjective meaning.
 Creating their own purposes and goals, people can find reasons for the things they do.
 Moreover, since they only believe in a finite existence, they are focused on accomplishing their own life purposes as best they can with the time they have.
 This video on optimistic nihilism aims to present this case in a positive light.

 Do humans really commit evil acts?
 The atheist wants to say so, but in doing so he reveals the assumption that some acts are objectively evil.
 He does not think we are left with mere diversity of opinion, but rather that some things are truly evil regardless of what any other humans think.